-The Medical Advisor for the School District of Jefferson has approved a medication standing order for the use of Epinephrine (EpiPen), Diphenhydramine (Benedryl), and Naloxone (Narcan) at school.
-Epinephrine injections are used to treat potentially life-threatening allergic reactions, also known as anaphylaxis.
-If a student or other person has an allergic reaction that may be life-threatening while at school they may be administered an injection of epinephrine.
-911 will be called.
-Diphenhydramine will be used for significant but non-life-threatening allergic reactions.
-Naloxone is a medication found to reverse the effects of an opiate-related drug overdose.
-If a student or other person appears to be undergoing an opioid-related drug overdose they will be administered a dose of nasal naloxone and 911 will be called.
-If you have questions regarding this standing order, please contact the school nurse, at 920-675-1094.
+The Medical Advisor for School District of Jefferson has approved a medication standing order for the use of Epinephrine (EpiPen), Diphenhydramine (Benadryl), and Naloxone (Narcan) at school.

+- Epinephrine injections are used to treat potentially life-threatening allergic reactions, also known as anaphylaxis.
+If a student or other person has an allergic reaction that may be life threatening while at school he/she may be administered an injection of epinephrine.
+If epinephrine is administered 911 will be called. - NOTE: While the school will have stock epinephrine on hand, this does not mean students with known allergies do not need to provide their own supply of epinephrine.
+Students are still required to provide their own medications for known medical conditions. - Diphenhydramine will be used for significant but non-life-threatening allergic reactions. - Naloxone is a medication found to reverse the effects of an opiate-related drug overdose.
+If a student or other person appears to be undergoing an opioid-related drug overdose.
+He/she will be administered a dose of nasal naloxone and 911 will be called.

+If you have questions regarding this standing order, please contact the school nurse, at 675-1094.